Foreigners Exempt from Israeli Tax

 Capital Gains

-Those residing in Israel (citizens or not) will have capital gains tax automatically withheld by the brokerage upon the profitable sale of a security.
-In 2011, capital gains on stocks and bonds was 20%.
-With recent legislation, the capital gains tax rate increased 5% in 2012 to 25%.
+Those residing in Israel (citizens or not) will have capital gains tax automatically withheld by the brokerage upon the profitable sale of a security at a rate of 25% (of the real gains above inflation).
+In many yield/inflation circumstances, this works out to be 20% effective taxation.
 Those Israeli residents with low income can often get a refund/reduction from the Israeli Tax Authority on tax paid on capital gains.

 Israel makes no distinction between short-term and long-term capital gains – the tax rate is the same irrespective of the amount of time the security was held.